superosystem/rockpaperscissors_image_classification_/README.md

-# Example E-Commerce with Spring and Angular
+# REST API for Shop Web Service with Spring